-Women are ‘designed to put on a bit of weight’ in their 40s
+Women are ‘designed' to put on weight in their 40s

-Many of nutritional therapist Nicola Moore’s female clients are confused - and I don’t blame them.
+Many of nutritional therapist Nicola Moore’s female clients come to see her because they’ve become confused - and I don’t blame them.

 Their formative years were lived out in the dietary fat-phobic 1970s and 80s, at a time when eating healthily was all about cutting calories, often with substitutions for real food.